jhuscott/taskcheck/README.md

 The maximum time that is allocated at each attempt is by default 2 hours (or less if the task is shorter), but you can change it by tuning the Taskwarrior UDA `min_block`.

+After the scheduling is done, if any task has a `completion_date` after its `due_date`, the `weight_urgency` factor is reduced by 0.1 and the scheduling is repeated, until all tasks are scheduled before their due dates or the `weight_urgency` factor reaches 0.

 ## Tips and Tricks

 - You can exclude a task from being scheduled by removing the `time_map` or `estimated` attributes.